Student visa requirements for Australia

 You should submit your application no later than six weeks before your course starts, and no earlier than 12 weeks.

 Your application will be allocated a unique Transaction Reference Number (TRN) by the Australian Government.
-You can find out about the status of your application online.
+You can find out about the status of your online.

 Making sure your visa remains valid